RobotsAndPencils/buford/README.md

 #### Error responses

 Push and PushBytes may return an `error`.
 It could be an error the JSON encoding or HTTP request, or it could be a `push.Error` which contains the response from Apple.
-To access the Reason and Status code, you must convert the `error` to a `push.Error` as follows:
+To access the Reason and HTTP Status code, you must convert the `error` to a `push.Error` as follows:

 ```go
 if e, ok := err.(*push.Error); ok {